-- 8 Huaicheng Li, Martin L. Putra, Ronald Shi, Fadhil I. Kurnia, Xing Lin, Jaeyoung Do, Achmad Imam Kistijantoro, Gregory R. Ganger, and Haryadi S. Gunawi - (a) At the NVMe interface level, we extend the I/O submission command with a 2-bit PL flag (using a slot in the existing 64 reserved bits).
+- (1) At the NVMe interface level, we extend the I/O submission command with a 2-bit PL flag (using a slot in the existing 64 reserved bits).
 The purpose of this bit is as follows.
 For every user I/O, the host can mark them with PL=true (01) hinting to the underlying device that "ideally" this I/O should exhibit a predictable latency (not queued behind GC activities).
 If predictability cannot be guaranteed, please acknowledge the host as soon as possible.
-In our flash array setup, we initially set all read I/Os with PL=true. - (b) On the device side, when a user I/O contends with GC, the device firmware should quickly "fail" this unpredictable I/O by placing PL=fail (11) in the corresponding completion command.
-Afterward, the host can proactively reconstruct this unavailable block from the other devices in the array (§3).
-Otherwise, if GC is not active, the device can serve and complete the I/O without changing the flag (i.e., the same processing logic as normal I/Os). - (c) On the host side, upon receiving a failed I/O, if the I/O is a read operation, the host can simply reconstruct the unavailable block by submitting additional I/Os with predictability off (PL=false (00)), which we call reconstruction I/Os to differentiate from the original user I/Os.
-After reconstruction, the host can return to the upper layers (e.g., file systems) and deem it completed. - 4.2.1 Benefits and Limitations.
+In our flash array setup, we initially set all read I/Os with PL=true. - (2) On the device side, when a user I/O contends with GC, the device firmware should quickly "fail" this unpredictable I/O by placing PL=fail (11) in the corresponding completion command.
+Afterward, the host can proactively reconstruct this unavailable block from the other devices in the array (Section 3).
+Otherwise, if GC is not active, the device can serve and complete the I/O without changing the flag (i.e., the same processing logic as normal I/Os). - (3) On the host side, upon receiving a failed I/O, if the I/O is a read operation, the host can simply reconstruct the unavailable block by submitting additional I/Os with predictability off (PL=false (00)), which we call reconstruction I/Os to differentiate from the original user I/Os.
+After reconstruction, the host can return to the upper layers (e.g., file systems) and deem it completed.

+4.2.1 Benefits and Limitations.
 This simple extension delivers a large benefit for two reasons.
-First, failing an I/O only takes 1μ s through PCIe and the xor-based reconstruction takes less than 10μ s on modern CPUs.
+First, failing an I/O only takes 1 $\mu$ s through PCIe, and the xor-based reconstruction takes less than 10 $\mu$ s on modern CPUs.
 Thus, this fast response (plus reconstruction) can provide a significantly faster response than waiting for background operations to complete.
 The PL flag serves as a proactive signal to coordinate the device and the host on the correct timing to respond to the non-determinism.
-Second, the probability that more than one sub-IOs of the same stripe are delayed by simultaneous GCs on different devices is significantly lower than the probability of just one sub-IO getting delayed.
-A sub-IO is a page I/O within a full-stripe I/O. In a 4-drive array, a full-stripe I/O has 4 sub-IOs, including the parity page.
+Second, the probability that more than one sub-IO of the same stripe are delayed by simultaneous GCs on different devices is significantly lower than the probability of just one sub-IO getting delayed.
+A sub-IO is a page I/O within a full-stripe I/O. In a four-drive array, a full-stripe I/O has four sub-IOs, including the parity page.
 We observed this probability in a detailed profiling experiment in the Linux block layer with real SSDs.